WF-Yu/dat480-Parallel-Computing/README.md

 # dat480-Parallel-Computing
-Code from labs and exercises
+Code from workshops: CUDA, OpenMP, and MPI